Miglia Quadrato

 minutes or more plotting these on the

 map.
-They then decide their own path
+They then decided their own path

 between locations.
 The clues are